How to prepare your home for winter

 Windows in your garden shed

-Check your greenhouse, conservatory or outhouse glass.
+Check your greenhouse, conservatory or outbuilding glass.

 Strong winds could have caused branches to bang against windows and cause cracks, while heavy rain may have leaked through, highlighting weak spots.